karstenw/Cactus-opml-Outliner/README.md

 ## Latest changes ##

+Drag and drop inside Cactus.

-Cut, copy and paste are working
+Cut, copy and paste.

 Cactus can insert via context menu all the links from the frontmost Safari document

 The "Node" menu has been partially wired.
 Additionally to TAB, SHIFT-TAB, ctrl-up/down nodes can now also be moved with cmd-U/D/L/R and directly from the menu.

+A little bit of MORE sentimentality: Create a Calendar with the "Calendar..." command in the "Outline" menu.

 Updated development environment to 10.6.